Paonia Colorado, USA • District 5470 • Chartered 1922

 The longest serving member joined in 1959.
 Over the past decade, Rotary Club of Paonia has formed its own foundation, raised $40,000 for a Centennial Project, grown high school scholarships from one at $500 to ten at $2,000 each, raised $6,000 for Rotary International’s Polio Eradication Project, raised its service budget to $40,000 (excluding TRF donations), earned the Rotary International Significant Achievement Award in 2010 for its Free Lunch for Needy Kids Program, continues to fulfill Rotary’s Dictionaries for 3rd Graders Program in all North Fork Valley schools and is currently working on a program encouraging locally grown foods to be served in area schools.

-This year the Rotary Club of Paonia received its first Rotary International Matching Grant, working side by side a host Rotary Club in Jamaica, West Indies to provide 124 gardens at local schools and homes and serve a free nutritious breakfast each morning to undernourished children.
+In 2011, the Rotary Club of Paonia received its first Rotary International Matching Grant, working side by side a host Rotary Club in Jamaica, West Indies, to provide 124 gardens at local schools and homes, and to serve a free, nutritious breakfast each morning to undernourished children.
 As these children have experienced full tummies with their learning, their literacy scores have improved greatly from 33% to 78%.
 Rotary continues to support the Jamaica Outreach Program at Mason Hall Primary School in Jamaica, with donations each year since.